 A company proposing to be hosted on our platform shall ensure that all information submitted or disclosed to an ECF operator is true and accurate and shall not contain any information or statement which is false or misleading or from which there is a material omission.

-Once you agree to host on our platform, we will charge a one time administrative fee of RM1,500 which will be deposited into the trust account.
+Once you agree to host on our platform, we will charge a one time administrative fee of RM 2,000.

 The fee will cover the charges for setting up a crowdfunding campaign on our platform, roadshows and effecting a nominee arrangement for one year.